-If you are not able to find answers to your questions on our website, or through the Ontario Ministry of Health’s self-assessment tool, please contact our COVID-19 information line by dialing 613-966-5500 or 1-800-267-2803.
+If you are not able to find answers to your questions on our website, or through the Ontario Ministry of Health’s, please contact our COVID-19 information line by dialing 613-966-5500 or 1-800-267-2803.
 The COVID-19 information line operates Monday to Friday (excluding statutory holidays) from 8:30 am to 4:30 pm.

 Cases of COVID-19 in Hastings and Prince Edward Counties

 To access information about COVID-19 cases and testing in the region, please review the HPEPH COVID-19 Dashboard.

 The Ministry of Health has declared that even a single case of COVID-19 in a long-term care or retirement home is considered an outbreak.
 For information about current outbreaks of COVID-19 and other respiratory illness outbreaks in long-term care and retirement homes throughout Hastings and Prince Edward Counties, review our Facility Outbreaks notice.
 Note: COVID-19 will be specifically identified in the outbreak notice if confirmed at a facility.